-- 1. On May 7, 2024, IRC issued its Notice of Action (NOA) denying claimant's request for reimbursement of \$428.94 for airline tickets purchased to travel from California to Tennessee.
+- 1. On May 7, 2024, IRC issued its Notice of Action (NOA) denying claimant's brother's request for reimbursement of \$428.94 for airline tickets purchased to travel from California to Tennessee.
 The NOA cited to Welfare and Institution Code sections 4519, subdivision (b); 4512, subdivision (b); 4648; and 4646, subdivision (a).
-The NOA advised claimant of his appeal rights. - 2.
-On May 20, 2024, IRC received claimant's Appeals Tracking Details (appeal), appealing IRC's denial of his request for reimbursement.
-In the "Reason for Appeal(s)" section, claimant asserted:
+That NOA advised claimant's brother of his appeal rights.
+The NOA regarding the denial of claimant's request was not introduced at hearing.
+No evidence was introduced that the basis for the NOA for claimant differed from the NOA for claimant's brother. - 2.
+On May 20, 2024, IRC received claimant's brother's Appeals Tracking Details (appeal), appealing IRC's denial of claimant's brother's request for reimbursement.
+The appeal regarding claimant was not introduced at hearing.
+No evidence was introduced that the basis for the appeal for claimant differed from the appeal submitted by claimant's brother.
+In that appeal, claimant's brother asserted: